-The Riley House/Uncle Tom's Cabin is a historic resource of national and international significance because of its association with Josiah Henson, whose memoirs inspired Harriet Beecher Stowe's landmark novel, "Uncle Tom's Cabin."
-The Riley tobacco farm was where Henson lived and worked as a enslaved African American from 1795 to 1830.
-The existing building is the 18th century Riley home with a log kitchen wing.
-Henson specifically describes this kitchen wing and his experience of sleeping in this room in his memoirs.
-Many of his experiences of living as a slave on the Riley property are vividly depicted in his memoirs and recreated in Stowe's novel.
+The Riley House/Bolten House is a historic resource of local, state, national, and international significance because of its association with Josiah Henson, whose memoirs were used in development of Harriet Beecher Stowe's landmark novel, "Uncle Tom's Cabin."
+The Riley plantation was where Henson lived and worked as a slave from 1795 to 1830.
+The existing building is the ca. 1800 Chesapeake Tidewater-style frame domestic dwelling with a ca. 1850 log kitchen wing.
+Many of his experiences of living as a slave on the Riley property are vividly depicted in his memoirs and are recreated in Stowe's fictional account.
 Henson eventually escaped to Canada, where he established a "fugitive slave" colony and became a speaker and writer.
-The impact of Stowe's novel "Uncle Tom's Cabin" cannot be underestimated.
-Published in 1852, it broke all sales records of the time and sold over half a million copies by 1857.
-It inspired and enflamed the abolitionist movement in the mid-19th Century and many believe it helped to propel the nation toward civil war.
+Josiah Henson's narrative of his road from slavery to freedom received worldwide praise and readership.
+During the height of its publication, Henson's story was the third most popular slave narrative in the world, following the seminal works produced by Frederick Douglass and Olaudah Equiano.
+By 1877, The Life of Josiah Henson had sold over a quarter of a million copies.
+Ultimately, Henson's experience, as interpreted through Stowe's book, helped facilitate a growing abolition movement in the United States.

 Visitor Information: Currently not open to public.